neondatabase/website/content/docs/connect/connection-pooling.md

   Error querying the database: db error: ERROR: prepared statement "s0" already exists
   ```

   You may encounter this error with other applications that require a direct connection to PostgreSQL or that are not compatible with PgBouncer in `transaction mode`.
-In this case, you can disable connection pooling in Neon.
+In these cases, do not enable connection pooling in Neon.

   For more information about using Prisma in a PgBouncer-enabled environment, refer to the [Prisma documentation](https://www.prisma.io/docs/guides/performance-and-optimization/connection-management/configure-pg-bouncer#add-pgbouncer-to-the-connection-url).